wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 ## 6. Important information

-- because Google Chrome does not offer an API to communicate with the built-in password manager chromeIPass needs to implement its own kind of password manager.
+- because Google Chrome does not offer an API to communicate with the built-in password manager KeePassHTTP-Connector needs to implement its own kind of password manager.
 [Please read the known limitations which belongs to that](#7-limitations-and-known-problems).

-- for security reasons chromeIPass wipes out the temporarily stored credentials from cache every time you switch the tabs.
+- for security reasons KeePassHTTP-Connector wipes out the temporarily stored credentials from cache every time you switch the tabs.
 Therefor it requests credentials for the current tab every time you switch on it.

 ## 7. Limitations and known problems

 ### 7.1 Remember credentials

 Google Chrome does not offer an API to communicate with the password manager.
-Therefor chromeIPass implements its own way of checking for changed credentials.
+Therefore KeePassHTTP-Connector implements its own way of checking for changed credentials.

-On the form in which a combination of username + password fields is detected, chromeIPass registers an event which will be called when the form is submitted.
+On the form in which a combination of username + password fields is detected, KeePassHTTP-Connector registers an event which will be called when the form is submitted.

 This event checks whether the submitted username and password have changed and shows the remember dialog.

 But there exist several problems which we currently cannot overcome and which lead to not recognize the changes:

-1. If the password field is cleared by some JavaScript code which hashes the value for example, chromeIPass can no longer access the value of the password and therefore no remember dialog is shown.
+1. If the password field is cleared by some JavaScript code which hashes the value for example, KeePassHTTP-Connector can no longer access the value of the password and therefore no remember dialog is shown.
 2. If there are page internal submit events registered on the form which will be triggered before our submit-request (for example: ajax calls), our request is possibly not triggered and no remember dialog will be shown.

-Another problem is that chromeIPass cannot clearly differentiate between a successful and failed login attempt.<br />
+Another problem is that KeePassHTTP-Connector cannot clearly differentiate between a successful and failed login attempt.<br />
 The remember dialog will also be shown for failed login attempts.

 ### 7.2 Auto detection of input fields